 What time can children arrive on the site?

-Children may come onto the playgrounds from 8.30 a.m. onwards.
-Two senior members of staff are on duty each morning and open the KS1 and KS2 doors at approximately 8:35 a.m. so that children can change their books, respond to marking and begin the day's learning.
+The school gates open and children may come onto the playgrounds from 8.20 a.m. onwards.
+A member of staff is on duty each morning in the KS2 playground and parents are expected to stay with their children in the KS1 and YR playground until the doors open at approximately 8:35 a.m.
+At this time the children can change their books, respond to marking and begin the day's learning.

 On the Year R playground we ask the parents to supervise their children, until the doors are open at 8.35 a.m.
 Parents are then invited into Chimps’ class to settle their children, help them select their lunch and change their reading books.

 What happens if my child is late for school?

 Children arriving after 8.45 a.m. should be brought to the Academy office to be signed in.

 If they arrive between 8.46 a.m. and 9 a.m. they will receive a late mark in the register.

 If a child arrives after 9 a.m. then this will be recorded as an unauthorised absence.